adam-26/hapi-api-version/README.md

 ## Features / Goals

-- Supports versioning using mediaTypes defined via `accept` header, as described on [github.com](https://developer.github.com/v3/media/)
+- Supports versioning using mediaTypes defined via `accept` header, as described by the [media type specification](https://tools.ietf.org/html/rfc6838) and used on [github.com](https://developer.github.com/v3/media/)
 - Allows custom function to extract the version number from a request
 - Allows the plugin to be registered multiple times (for example, you could apply the plugin multiple times - each with a custom function to provide multiple options to specify an api version, such as querystring, url path and the default mediaType accept header)
 - 100% test coverage